NiclO1337/pp4-banana-palace/README.md

 <details><summary>Screenshot of one of the Epics</summary> <p align="left"><img src="./documentation/images/epic.png" alt="Example of a project Epic" width="600"/></p> </details>

 ### User stories

 All user stories are added as [issues on GitHub.](https://github.com/NiclO1337/pp4-banana-palace/issues) They consist of what value they brings, which acceptence criteria is required for it to be marked as complete and tasks to complete.
 Some commits were linked to the user story they completed a task for.

 <details><summary>Screenshot of example of a user story</summary> <p align="left"><img src="./documentation/images/user-story.png" alt="Example of a project User story" width="600"/></p> </details>

 <details><summary>Screenshot of example of user story commits</summary> <p align="left"><img src="./documentation/images/user-story-commits.png" alt="Example of a project User story commit" width="400"/></p> </details>

 ### Product backlog

 All deliverable user stories are added to the product backlog.
 [GitHub milestone](https://github.com/NiclO1337/pp4-banana-palace/milestone/1) is used as the backlog for this project.
-They are prioritized, top to bottom, based on what needs their readiness to be completed and what needs to be delivered first.
+They are prioritized, top to bottom, based on their readiness to be completed and what needs to be delivered first.
 PBI's (product backlog items) are reviewed and re-prioritized between development iterations, also known as backlog refinement.

 ### MoSCoW prioritization